blog posts

 sudo apt install GParted

 In the Gparted program, select system memory on the top right (number one in the image) and look for a partition between 100 and 500 MB with an esp flag.
-Then right-click on it and select Manage Flags (number 2 in the picture) from the opened menu.
+Then right-click it and select Manage Flags (number 2 in the picture) from the opened menu.

 Remove the ESP flag in Ubuntu

-In this section, the esp and boot flags should be active, and you remove the tick on esp.
-If more flags are selected, take a screenshot of the selected options before the changes so that you can return them to the previous state after completing the installation process.
+In this section, the esp and boot flags should be active, and you should remove the tick on esp.
+If more flags are selected, take a screenshot of the selected options before the changes so you can return them to the previous state after completing the installation process.

 Remove the ESP flag in Ubuntu

-Removing the esp flag will usually enable the MSFT data flag, leave it as is and close the window to save the changes.
+Removing the esp flag will usually enable the MSFT data flag, so leave it as is and close the window to save the changes.

 Remove the ESP flag in Ubuntu